Traveling Coeur

 Atop a mountain on the western coast of Sicily lies the preserved medieval village of Erice.
 Cobblestone streets that wind through impeccably maintained Norman architecture, lead to notable landmarks such as the Venus Castle and the Gothic-style Mother Church.
 The panoramic view from Venus Castle, overlooking Trapani and the Tyrrhenian Sea, is an unmissable highlight.

-Be sure to make a stop at Pasticceria San Carlo, a humble bakery serving up traditional Sicilian pastries.
+Be sure to make a stop at Pasticceria San Carlo, a humble bakery run by the nuns in Erice serving up traditional Sicilian pastries.
 Order some genovesi, one of Erice’s specialties.
 Genovesi are disc-like short pastries filled with cream and covered in powdered sugar.
-The actual origins of this pastry are unknown, but the popularity of genovesi is owed largely to the nuns that once lived in Erice.
+The actual origins of this pastry are unknown, but the popularity of genovesi is owed largely to the nuns who once lived in Erice.
 Whatever the origins, they are delicious!
 We ordered some filled with lemon cream and Nutella.

 #5 Boat Tour of the Egadi Islands

 Visiting the Egadi Islands is an immersion into Sicily’s natural and cultural diversity.
 We booked a day-long boat tour to see the islands and had a blast.
 The water is impressively blue, and the tour made multiple stops for us to dive into the turquoise water.
-Additionally, we were able to make a stop at Favignana for lunch, where I munched on a tuna sandwich that was seriously divine.
+Additionally, we were able to make a stop at Favignana for lunch, where I ate a tuna sandwich that was seriously divine.
 We also briefly stopped at Levanzo to take in the views of this quaint fishing town from the boat.
-Below are a few choices in terms of boat tours, though I don’t think you can really go wrong with any of the ones I’ve listed below:
+Below are a few choices in terms of boat tours:

 #6 Zingaro Reserve

-For those pondering what to do in Sicily, the Zingaro Reserve is a great activity to add to your Sicily itinerary.
-Aside from the beautiful views and beaches, the reserve preserves rare orchids and aromatic herbs, making it an ecological haven.
+For those wondering what to do in Sicily, the Zingaro Reserve is a great activity to add to your Sicily itinerary.

 #7 Visit the Valley of Temples in Agrigento